nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-about.md

 ## Read the news without distractions with Better Times

-Are you a paying subscriber to the New York Times?
-Now you can read it the way you deserve. **Better Times** is a browser extension that takes `nytimes.com` and hides:
+Do you pay for the New York Times?
+Now you can read it in peace. **Better Times** is a browser extension that takes `nytimes.com` and hides:

 - Autoplaying videos
 - Family plan upsells